pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     minimum value of ``n=2**14`` for interactive logins (t < 100ms), or ``n=2**20`` for more sensitive files (t < 5s).

-    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement
+    :raises cryptography.exceptions.UnsupportedAlgorithm: If Scrypt is not
-        :class:`~cryptography.hazmat.backends.interfaces.ScryptBackend`
+        supported by the OpenSSL version ``cryptography`` is using.

     :raises TypeError: This exception is raised if ``salt`` is not ``bytes``.
     :raises ValueError: This exception is raised if ``n`` is less than 2, if